Ticks and Tick-borne Disease

 Be Tick Free Public Safety Web page- Provides methods to reduce exposure to ticks and offers information on personal protection using pesticides with a link to the NYS Pesticide Administration Database (NYSPAD) to search for personal insect repellents that are currently registered in NYS.

 Pesticide Prohibition on Grounds at Schools and Day Care Centers-Under amendments to the State Education Law (Section 409-k) and Social Services Law (Section 390-g), no school or daycare center can apply pesticides to any playgrounds, turf, or athletic or playing fields.
 The requirements are administered by the State Education Department for schools and by the Office of Children and Family Services for daycare centers.
 Contact those agencies for information and answers to questions on the prohibition.
 Contact information is provided in NYSDEC Guidance.
-NYS Department of Environmental Conservation)
+NYS Department of Environmental Conservation) Note: Individual use of insect repellents by students is permissible with parent permission and appropriate safety precautions on the method and location of the application.

 NYS Education Department

-Tick and Tick-borne Disease Education In Schools Memo-This memo provides information regarding the collaboration of the NYS Education Department, NYS Department of Health, NYS Department of Environmental Conservation, NYS Library, and other expert organizations to bring awareness, education, and resources to promote the education of students, families, and schools on the prevention of tick and tick-borne diseases.
+Tick and Tick-borne Disease Education In Schools Memo-This memo provides8/12/2020 information regarding the collaboration of the NYS Education Department, NYS Department of Health, NYS Department of Environmental Conservation, NYS Library, and other expert organizations to bring awareness, education, and resources to promote the education of students, families, and schools on the prevention of tick and tick-borne diseases.
 (5/29/2018)

 NYS Integrated Pest Management- Cornell University